Configuring SAML

 Applying Dex configuration

-After changing the authentication settings, you'll need to reconcile the Dex configuration and restart the Dex services for your changes to take effect.
-See Applying Dex for instructions.
+After changing the authentication settings, you need to reconcile the Dex configuration and restart the Dex services for your changes to take effect.
+See Applying Dex.

-After assigning a new organization owner in the Hybrid Manager Console, disable the native user.
-For this, refer to Disabling a native user.
+After assigning a new organization owner in the HM console, disable the native user.
+See Disabling a native user.

 ← Prev